FaunaFication-737-780/Frontend-service/README.md

 The user can also deploy changes manually if necessary bu using the IBM CLI.
 The deployment can be found here: https://whydidyoubreaktoday-sleepy-eland.mybluemix.net/

 Github Actions are also being utilised to deploy a docker image of the application to dockerhub, this image can be found here:https://hub.docker.com/repository/docker/bjwilkin1/ff-repo.
+While the Docker Image is not deployed to add in realtime support you must run it on local and run a local instance of the realtime service with the address pointing to the localhost port the docker image is running on

 We hope to build on this and deploy the dockerized application to a kubernetes cluster by utilizing the ibm cloud free credit.